Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </br></br>
 You can either use the UnityPackage which includes a small demo scene with the stuff you need to add already set up, or the code raw, but I would reccomend the package as it already comes with a scene with the camera set up.
 </br></br>
+For Skinnedmeshes, you need to set their index format to 32 bit, do this by clicking the skinned mesh in the project bar(contains everything in the project), then find IndexFormat in the inspector(usually set to auto, near the bottom of the Model tab), and set it to 32 bits
+</br></br>
 Camera Controls: WASD, Mouse, and press T to freeze the camera
 </br></br>
 ## Setting up your scene(will make a video for this eventually)